nogweii/pummel/README.md

 ## Technical Overview

-This is realtively geeky overview of how Pummel works, so if you want to skip it, go right ahead.
+This is relatively geeky overview of how Pummel works, so if you want to skip it, go right ahead.

 At application initiation, an Iconv object is created, and the RSS feed is fetched